ValentineNekNek/Flower_shop_pp1/README.md

 - __Business Hour And Contact Information__

-  - This section of our website is designed to provide you with essential information about our business and how to get in touch with us.
+  - This section of the website is designed to provide you with essential information about the business and how to get in touch with.
-  - Here, you will find our working hours, location, and contact information, including our phone number and email address.
+  - Here, you will find the working hours, location, and contact information, including the phone number and email address.

 ![Alt text](assets/image-for-readme/contact.png)